verse-xyz/ARES/README.md

 # ARES, a protocol by Verse

 ARES (Autonomous Reactive Emissions System) is a hyperimage protocol by Verse.
-Because a new internet needs new mediums.

-# TLDR

 Hyperimage = [ image ] + [ market ] + [ network ]